How To Find An Ethical Elephant Sanctuary In Thailand In 2024 (And What To Avoid)

 What To Expect When you Volunteer

-I volunteered at this dream-of-a-place for a week and would highly recommend it for anyone who cares about elephants, nature, and creating a more compassionate and sustainable future for nonhuman animals.
+I volunteered at this dream-of-a-place for a week and would highly recommend it for anyone who cares about elephants, nature, and creating a more compassionate and sustainable future for the beyond human world.
 It was a truly life-changing experience that you join in on through this podcast episode that I recoded with my friend Anne, who also volunteered with at the park with me.

 In this episode we recount our week that was filled with scooping the largest poop that I’ve ever seen, creating a run-club with our new backpacker friends and local ENP guides, how we survived despite the scorching heat, and what it was like to watch humans and elephants interacting in such trusting and magnificent ways.